ovh/beamium/README.md

 This will output if the configuration is healthy and the configuration loaded.

 ## Metrics
-Beamium now expose metrics about his usage:
+Beamium can expose metrics about his usage:

 | name                     | labels       | type    | description                      |
 | ------------------------ | ------------ | ------- | -------------------------------- |